2006 IndyCar Series: Season finale

 The championship celebration was hosted at Indianapolis Motor Speedway on September 11, 2006.
 Hornish Jr. and team owner Roger Penske received a Mini IRL Cup for winning the championship.
-In addition, Hornish Jr. was awarded the Bosch Platinum Award for being the highest-finishing driver to use Bosch spark plugs and Marlboro Pole Award for most pole positions of the season.
+In addition, Hornish Jr. was awarded the Bosch Platinum Award for being the highest-finishing driver in the standings to use Bosch spark plugs and the Marlboro Pole Award for earning the most pole positions of the season.
 Andretti collected the Rookie of the Year and Rising Star awards.